EmbroidePy/pyembroidery/README.md

 Other reasonable elements:
 * Higher level objects like .PES or .THR containing shapes are currently ignored in favor of reading raw stitches.
 However, loading those elements would be less lossy and thus within the scope of the project.
 * Conversions from raw low level commands to some middle level interpretations or iterable generators are provided in the EmbPattern class.
 Additional methods are entirely reasonable feature requests.
-* Complex functionality that requires assistence, especially in cases with significant edge conditions, for example merging patterns.
+* Complex functionality that requires assistance, especially in cases with significant edge conditions, for example merging patterns.

 ## Overview